ABOUT PROCO JOE

 Joe was born in Moline, IL to working class parents.
 His father is Mexican and his mother comes from a long and proud line of Quad-Cities farmers.
 After graduating from Moline High School, Joe went on to Augustana College to study Business and Art.

-Joe has been a resident of the Wicker Park neighborhood for more than 17 years, moving to the neighborhood after college because of the diversity and the vibrant music and nightlife scene.
+Joe has been a resident of the Wicker Park neighborhood for over 20 years, moving to the neighborhood after college because of the diversity and the vibrant music and nightlife scene.

 After college Joe worked at a suburban union printing company, starting at the bottom and working his way up to ultimately become Vice President of the company.
 He went to school at night and earned an M.B.A. from DePaul University in 2003.